billpg/HashBack/README.md

        162,229,139,163,6,73,175,201]
        ```
    - Hash Algorithm: SHA256
-   - Rounds: The value specified in the JSON request under `Rounds`.
+   - Rounds: The value specified in the JSON under `Rounds`.
    - Output: 256 bits / 32 bytes
-3. Encode the hash result using BASE-64, including the trailing `=` character.
+2. Encode the hash result using BASE-64, including the trailing `=` character.

-Note that the request only uses simple integers and strings without spaces or control characters.
-At this level of operation, the only requirement of RFC 8785 is that the properties are in alphabetical order (they all begin with a distinct capital letter by design), that there are no spaces or line endings between the JSON marker characters and that no characters use `\u` encoding.
-Almost all JSON serializers have a "no spaces" mode but in the absence, some simple post-processing would suffice.
+Note that the hash is performed on the same bytes that were encoded inside the BASE64 block.
+Because of this, the JSON itself may be flexable with formatting whitespace or JSON character encoding, as long as the JSON object is valid according to the rules above.
+As the intended audience is another machine, no whitespace and UTF-8 encoding is preferable.

 The fixed salt is used to ensure that a valid hash is only meaningful in light of this document, as that salt is not sent over the wire with the request.

 Once the Caller has calculated the verification hash for itself, it then publishes the hash under the URL listed in the JSON with the type `text/plain`.
 The text file itself must be one line with the BASE-64 encoded hash in ASCII as that only line.
 The file must either be exactly 44 bytes long with no end-of-line sequence, or end with either a single CR, LF, or CRLF end-of-line sequence.

 The expected hash of the above example is:
-- `3dkd9JLMHawUmx8hEWtHIpCdA4qiyTzQUWYvEPMmdb4=`<!--1066_EXAMPLE_HASH-->
+- `zgwSM4IC4wGLBS5PTW51XHXhlr3zf7PgIc7JNyPnI4I=`<!--1066_EXAMPLE_HASH-->

+Once the service has downloaded that verification hash, it should compare it against the result of hashing the bytes inside the BASE64 block.
+If the two hashes match, the server may be reassured that the client is indeed the user identified by the URL from where the hash was downloaded and proceed to process the remainder of the request.

+If there is any problem with the authentication process, including errors downloading the verification hash or that the supplied hash doesn't match the expected hash, the server must respond with an applicable error response.
+This should include sufficient detail to assist a reasonably experienced developer to fix the issue in question.

 #### Generation of the fixed salt
 The salt string itself was generated by a PBKDF2 call with a high iteration count.
 For reference, the following parameters were used: